Man Utd news: Ashley Young confident of Red Devils comeback against PSG | Goal.com

-'Never say die' - Ashley Young believes Man Utd can pull off famous PSG win
+'Never say die' - Young confident Man Utd can pull off famous PSG win

 Ashley Young says Manchester United's 'never say die' attitude will help see them through to the quarter-finals of the Champions League at the expense of Paris Saint-Germain.